-- A) Coordinates committee applications and screening process in conjunction with the President. - B) Serves as the supervisor of the Committee on Committees Co-Coordinators. - C) Shall hold a minimum of six (6) office hours per week. - D) Shall meet a minimum of once per quarter with the G.S.A.
+- A) Coordinates committee applications and screening process in conjunction with the President. - B) Serves as the supervisor of the Committee on Committees Chair and Vice-Chair. - C) Shall hold a minimum of six (6) office hours per week. - D) Shall meet a minimum of once per quarter with the G.S.A.
 President to discuss coordination of activities. - E) Coordinate and facilitate the completion of Legislative Council Group Projects. - F) Shall preside as the Chair of the A.S.
 Committee on Honoraria. - G) Shall nominate a First and Second presiding Representative Pro-Tempore after an application and interview process has been duly conducted under the following outlined responsibilities: - 1) Shall inform the Legislative Council-Elect of the duties, powers, and application/interview process of the First and Second Pro-Tempores by the eighth week of Spring Quarter, (the Inaugural Legislative Council Meeting). - 2) Shall determine the logistics of the application/interview process in consensus with the A.S.
 President. - 3) Shall initiate an application and interview process for the First and Second Pro-Tempore positions in accordance with the A.S.
 Constitution. - 4) Shall consider the candidate's familiarity with the A.S.
-Legal Code and Roberts's Rules of Order. - 5) Shall consider the candidate's dedication, enthusiasm, and time commitment. - 6) Shall keep and update a file of the application and interview process for future Internal Vice-Presidents to review for transition purposes.

-- H) Shall nominate a parliamentarian after an application and interview process has been duly conducted under the following outlined responsibilities: - 1) Shall initiate an application and interview process for the Parliamentarian by the second (2nd) regular meeting following the installation of officers. - 2) Shall select a Parliamentarian by the fourth (4th) regular meeting following the installation of officers. - Shall strongly consider the candidate's familiarity with the A. S. Legal Code and Robert's Rules of Order. - 4) Shall consider the candidate's dedication, enthusiasm, and time commitment. - 5) Shall keep and update a file of the application and interview process for future Internal Vice-Presidents to review for transition purposes.
+Legal Code and Roberts's Rules of Order. - 5) Shall consider the candidate's dedication, enthusiasm, and time commitment. - 6) Shall keep and update a file of the application and interview process for future Internal Vice-Presidents to review for transition purposes. - H) Shall nominate a parliamentarian after an application and interview process has been duly conducted under the following outlined responsibilities: - 1) Shall initiate an application and interview process for the Parliamentarian by the second (2nd) regular meeting following the installation of officers. - 2) Shall select a Parliamentarian by the fourth (4th) regular meeting following the installation of officers.